Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: A Close Relation to the Polynomial Hierarchy

 \section{A Close Relation to the Polynomial Hierarchy}

-Through the last section, the $\cfl$ hierarchy has proven to be viable in classifying certain languages and it can be characterized by two natural ways, as shown in Theorem \ref{Sigma-m-vs-T}.
-Moreover, we known that the first two levels of the $\cfl$ hierarchy are different (namely, $\sigmacflt{1}\neq\sigmacflt{2}$); however, the separation of the rest of the hierarchy still remains unknown.
+In Section \ref{sec:CFL-hierarchy}, the $\cfl$ hierarchy has proven to be viable in classifying certain languages and it has three natural characterizations, as shown in Theorem \ref{Sigma-m-vs-T} and Proposition \ref{logical-charact}.
+Moreover, we know that the first two levels of the $\cfl$ hierarchy are different (namely, $\sigmacflt{1}\neq\sigmacflt{2}$ stated in Proposition \ref{first-second-gap}); however, the separation of the rest of the hierarchy still remains unknown at this moment.
 In this section, we will discuss under what conditions the separation is possible.